draakon/Very_Simple_DynamicNS/README.md

 Very simple script (one night code) for management of hostnames with dynamic IP-address.
 Meant to work with embed routers such as Thomson TG784.

+__Clarification__: _Not meant to be hosted on such routers, but you can set their software_ _(e.g. Dynamic DNS Service) to query the script on your server and keep their hostnames up_ _to date with right IP-addresses.
+No need for 3rd party services or complicated solutions._

 PHP Flatfile package is used: http://lukeplant.me.uk/resources/flatfile/

 ### 2. Requirements